 One view of all but about 25 pounds of the Saturday’s work.
 Some of the 307 pounds of product had already been given away by the time we wrapped up production.

 Another angle of 50 pounds of breakfast, 25 pounds of maple breakfast, 50 pounds of Italian, 25 pounds of hot Italian, 25 pounds of fresh bratwurst, 25 pounds of Chorizo, 70 pounds of fresh Polish, 12 pounds of ground pork and 25 pounds of cured Andouille.

-This coarse ground sow sausage was drier and tougher than my normal.
+This coarse ground sow sausage was drier and tougher than my normal coarse ground Polish made from market hog butts.
 However, the casings were tender.
 During boning, the loin and some other carcass regions appeared to be abnormally light colored for a mature sow (myoglobin content of lean increases with animal age).
 I also noticed some iridescence when crosscutting the loin-eyes into grinder size chunks.
 And, when grinding I noticed a good bit of purge in bottom of the boneless meat lugs as they were emptied.
 Putting everything together, I decided that my brother’s sow carcass displayed some PSE (Pale Soft and Exudative) characteristics.
 At that point I wished I had purchased sausage sodium phosphate to increase the pH of the meat.
 The main benefits of using sodium phosphate are increasing finished product moisture retention and inhibiting warmed-over-flavor (WOF), which is the result of rapid fat oxidation.
 I cooked another 6 long links covered at 170F for 3 1/2 hours and got much more palatable end results.
 The trick was gelling the mature animal’s collagen (collagen cross-linking increases with age) while not rendering too much fat and dehydrating the coarse ground pork.

 Equipment was re-cleaned well and mineral oiled on Sunday.